kareem1207/Hand-gestures/README.md

 The use of Pyautogui library in this code is used to perform operations like clicking a certain key board button

+### About Zero‑DCE (night mode)

+- Zero‑DCE (Zero‑Reference Deep Curve Estimation) enhances low‑light frames in real time.
+- The app loads a Keras model from `ZERO_DCE_MODEL_PATH` (env var) or `zero_dce.keras` in the project root.
+- If a model isn’t present, the app still runs but without enhancement.

 ## Tech stack

-- python
+- Python 3.10 (recommended) or 3.11
+- OpenCV, MediaPipe, PyAutoGUI, NumPy
+- TensorFlow/Keras for Zero‑DCE (night mode)

 ## Requirements

-- python version 3.12.7 or below
+- Python 3.10–3.11
-- a good code editor like vs code , anaconda , etc..
+- A code editor like VS Code, Anaconda Navigator, etc.
-- modules like opencv , mediapipe , pyautogui
+- Packages: opencv‑python, mediapipe, pyautogui, numpy, tensorflow
+- TensorFlow powers the Zero‑DCE low‑light enhancement used for “night mode”.

 ## Features

-- controlling laptop using finger gestures
+- Control laptop using finger gestures
-- customization
+- Night mode: Zero‑DCE low‑light enhancement for low‑light scenes
+- Customization (adjust key mappings and thresholds)

 ## Output